-Filter name Type of filter Description See CT/LW to PostScript Exclusive Converts multiple CT (Contone), LW (Line Work), or FP (Final Page) files into a single combined PostScript file. page 61 CT/LW files contain information about photographic imagery, line art images, or text and lines from drawings.
-Together, CT and LW files determine the appearance of the final output.
-DCS 2.0 to PostScript Exclusive Converts DCS 2.0 files to pre-separated PostScript files, with one separation per page. page 62 Developed by QuarkXPress, the DCS 2.0 file is a picture format definition for electronic color separations.
-This filter accepts: Single/Multiple file DCS, no composite Single/Multiple file DCS with grayscale composite Single/Multiple file DCS with color composite EPS to PostScript Exclusive Converts EPS files to PostScript files and provides options for scaling and positioning the output. page 63 ExportPS Exclusive Processes ExportPS files and converts them to PostScript or PDF files. page 64 JPEG to PDF Non-exclusive Converts JPEG files to PDF files and provides options for scaling and positioning the output. page 65 PDF/X Preflight Exclusive Indicates if the PDF job meets PDF/X specifications. page 66 This filter allows PDF/X-1a or PDF/X3-compliant jobs to be downloaded to the EX8002.
-PDF2Go Exclusive Processes PDF2Go files and converts them to PostScript or PDF files. page 67 Developed by Creo-Scitex, the PDF2Go file is a PDF output that contains PDF layers or rasterized CT and LW, each with a different resolution.
-TIFF to PDF Non-exclusive Converts TIFF files to PDF files and provides options for scaling and positioning the output. page 68 This filter accepts all TIFF files up to TIFF 6.0.
-TIFF/IT to PostScript Exclusive Converts TIFF/IT files to preseparated PostScript files, with one separation per page. page 69 TIFF/IT-p1 is a common file format for the transfer of final print job data from one print platform to another.
+Filter name Type of filter Description See CT/LW to PostScript Exclusive Converts multiple CT (Contone), LW (Line Work), or FP (Final Page) files into a single combined PostScript file. page 60 CT/LW files are files that contain information about photographic imagery, line art images, or text and lines from drawings.
+Together, CT and LW files determine the final output that will appear.
+DCS 2.0 to PostScript Exclusive Converts DCS 2.0 files to pre-separated PostScript files, with one separation per page. page 61 Developed by QuarkXPress, the DCS 2.0 file is a picture format definition for electronic color separations.
+This filter accepts: Single/Multiple file DCS, no composite Single/Multiple file DCS with grayscale composite Single/Multiple file DCS with color composite EPS to PostScript Exclusive Converts EPS files to PostScript files and provides options for scaling and positioning the output. page 62 ExportPS Exclusive Processes ExportPS files and converts them to PostScript or PDF files. page 63 JPEG to PDF Non-exclusive Converts JPEG files to PDF files and provides options for scaling and positioning of the output. page 64 PDF/X Preflight Exclusive Indicates if the PDF job meets PDF/X specifications. page 65 This filter allows PDF/X-1a or PDF/X3-compliant jobs to be downloaded to the Fiery EX8000AP.
+PDF2Go Exclusive Processes PDF2Go files and converts them to PostScript or PDF files. page 66 Developed by Creo-Scitex, the PDF2Go file is a PDF output that contains PDF layers or rasterized CT and LW, each with a different resolution.
+TIFF to PDF Non-exclusive Converts TIFF files to PDF files and provides options for scaling and positioning of the output. page 67 This filter accepts all TIFF files up to TIFF 6.0.
+TIFF/IT to PostScript Exclusive Converts TIFF/IT files to preseparated PostScript files, with one separation per page. page 68 TIFF/IT-p1 is a common file format for the transfer of final print job data from one print platform to another.
 It is a widely used format for prepress preparation in traditional printing environments.